Pylons/cartouche/docs/configuration.rst

 By default, :mod:`cartouche` uses an implementation which generates random UUIDs using :func:`uuid.uuid4`.

-To implement your own token generation utility, you must register a function providing the :class:`cartouche.interfaces.ITokenGenerator` interface, or a class whose instances provide it.
+To implement your own token generation utility, you must register a callable providing the :class:`cartouche.interfaces.ITokenGenerator` interface.

 E.g., via imperative Python code: